 To understand the goals of the bad guy, and more importantly why your site might be blocked by a content filtering service, consider this: The goal of having a web site is to have folks be able to visit the site.
 At the same time, the goal of bad guys is also to have visitors land on their sites.

 Now that we understand the simple goal, why are these “man in the middle” attacks being performed by the good guy?
-The reason is fairly straight forward.
+The reason is fairly straight forward: Content filters are a technical control to prevent employees from inadvertently clicking on “bad” links.

 In the case of content filtering, the goal is to prevent or at least reduce the opportunity of an unaware user landing on the malicious web site, and at the same time allow traffic to “known good” sites.
 This is where your site comes in.

 Be sure to submit your site for review to as many of the content filtering and reputation sites as you can identify.
-Many companies who deploy a proxy content filter system will deny access to sites that have no reputation, and this will prevent potential users of your site from even accessing your site in the first place.
+Many companies that deploy proxy content filter systems will deny access to sites that have no reputation, and this will prevent potential users of your site from even accessing your site in the first place.

 2. Content Filter sites to consider